Strongly universal string hashing is fast: Discussion

 Overall, these numbers indicate that strongly universal string hashing is computationally inexpensive on most Intel and AMD processors.
-To gain good results with the various 64-bit processors, we recommend \textsc{Multilinear-HM}.
+To get good results with older 64-bit and AMD processors, we recommend the use of \textsc{Multilinear-HM}.
+On more recent Intel processors (i7-2600 and i7-2677M), \textsc{Multilinear}~(2-by-2) is just as fast.

 Unfortunately---over long strings---strongly universal hashing requires many random numbers.
 Generating and storing these random numbers is the main difficulty.
 Whether this is a problem depends on the memory available, the CPU cache, the application workload and the length of the strings.
-(Intel researchers reported the generation of true random numbers in hardware at high speed (4~Gbps)~\cite{srinivasan20094gbps}.)
+(Intel researchers reported the generation of true random numbers in hardware at high speed (4\,Gbps)~\cite{srinivasan20094gbps}.)
 In practice, unexpectedly long strings may require the generation of new random numbers while hashing a given string~\cite{Crosby:2003:DSV:1251353.1251356}.
 This overhead should be relatively inexpensive if we know the length of each string before we process~it.